Frequently asked questions

 Services

-• Currently, we offer three main services: general accessibility consulting, accessibility certification, and accessibility training.
+Currently, we offer three main services: general accessibility consulting, accessibility certification, and pre-construction floor plan reviews.
 For in-depth details on each one, please see our Services page.

-We also have a few side services (which overlap our current ones), such as photographic renderings of accessibility recommendations, consulting on accessible branding and signage, and consulting on accessibility solutions or innovations.
+We also have a few side services (which overlap our current ones), such as photographic renderings of accessibility recommendations, consulting on accessible branding and signage, consulting on accessibility solutions or innovations, and accessibility training.

-However, we have also travelled for projects in BC – so far, we’ve hit the road to do projects in Victoria, Nanaimo, Campbell River, Galiano Island, and Vernon.
+However, we have also travelled for projects in BC – so far, we’ve hit the road to do projects in Victoria, Nanaimo, Campbell River, Penticton, Vernon, and Galiano Island.
+We also have future projects in Alberta in 2025.

-Without travelling, we’ve also reviewed construction drawings for buildings in Toronto and Montreal.
+Without travelling, we’ve also reviewed construction drawings for buildings in Calgary, Toronto, and Montreal.

 Not sure if we can get to you?
 Contact us and we’ll see what we can do!

-• We have team members who can work in Washington state, Hong Kong, and Macau.
-However, some offerings (such as accessibility certification) may not be available in those locations.
+We have team members who have the right to work in Washington state, Hong Kong, and Macau.
+However, some offerings (such as RHFAC accessibility certification) may not be available in those locations.

 Travel costs and arrangements will also need to be discussed and planned before the start of the project.